For Authors|For Editors|For Reviewers

 14. Promoting Equity, Diversity and Inclusiveness within Discovery Medicine

-Discovery Medicine are online publication platform of scientific communication for global researchers, and publish original works without regard to gender, ethnicity, sexual orientation, age, geographic/regional background, religion, or socio-economic status.
-Our publisher encourages the Editors-in-Chief to invite and appoint diverse experts to our journal’s Editorial Boards.
+Discovery Medicine is online publication platform of scientific communication for global researchers, and publishes original works without regard to gender, ethnicity, sexual orientation, age, geographic/regional background, religion, or socio-economic status.
+Our publisher encourages the Editors-in-Chief to invite and appoint diverse experts to our Editorial Board.

 15. Borders and Territories